-- 3. Vesting of the Deferred Stock Units.
-Subject to the terms of this Agreement and the Grantee's compliance with the provisions set forth in the Restrictive Covenant Agreement attached hereto as Exhibit A (the "Restrictive Covenant Agreement"), the Deferred Stock Units conditionally vest as follows: - (a) The Deferred Stock Units covered by this Agreement shall vest in three installments, one-third of the Deferred Stock Units shall vest on each of the first anniversary and second anniversary of the Date of Grant (or, if such date is not a business day, then on the next succeeding business day) and the remainder shall vest on the third anniversary of the Date of Grant (or, if such date is not a business day, then on the next succeeding business day), subject to the Grantee's continuous service with the Company or a Subsidiary ("Continuous Service") on each of these dates. - (b) Notwithstanding the provisions of Article II, Section 3(a), with respect to any Grantee who is or becomes Retirement Eligible, all of the Deferred Stock Units covered by this Agreement shall vest on the later of (i) the first anniversary of the Date of Grant or (ii) the date the Grantee becomes Retirement Eligible (or, if any of the above such dates is not a business day, then on the next succeeding business day). - (c) Notwithstanding the provisions of Article II, Section 3(a), if the Grantee leaves the employ of the Company or a Subsidiary following two years after the Date of Grant under circumstances determined by the Committee to be for the convenience of the Company, all of the Deferred Stock Units covered by this Agreement shall vest on such date. - (d) Notwithstanding the provisions of Article II, Section 3(a), if the following occur: (i) the death of the Grantee, (ii) the Grantee's Continuous Service is terminated by the Company or a Subsidiary for Disability, or (iii) the occurrence of a Change in Control, then all of the Deferred Stock Units covered by this Agreement shall vest on such applicable date.
+- 3. Vesting of the Restricted Stock.
+Subject to the terms of this Agreement and the Grantee's compliance with the provisions set forth in the Restrictive Covenant Agreement attached hereto as Exhibit A (the "Restrictive Covenant Agreement"), the Restricted Stock conditionally vests as follows: - (a) The Restricted Stock covered by this Agreement shall vest and become nonforfeitable on the date that the Grantee turns 60 years of age (or, if such date is not a business day, then on the next succeeding business day), subject to the Grantee's continuous service with the Company or a Subsidiary ("Continuous Service") from the date hereof through such date. - (b) Notwithstanding the provisions of Article II, Section 3(a), if the following occur: (i) the death of the Grantee, (ii) the Grantee's Continuous Service is terminated by the Company or a Subsidiary for Disability, or (iii) the occurrence of a Change in Control, then all of the Restricted Stock covered by this Agreement shall become nonforfeitable or transferable, as applicable. - (c) Notwithstanding the provisions of Article II, Section 3(a), if the Grantee leaves the employ of the Company or a Subsidiary prior to turning 60 years of age under circumstances determined by the Committee to be for the convenience of the Company, the Committee may, when, and as permitted by the Plan, determine that all of the Restricted Stock covered by this Agreement shall become nonforfeitable or transferable, as applicable. - 4.
+Forfeiture of Shares.
+The Restricted Stock shall be forfeited, except as otherwise provided in Article II, Section 3 above, if the Grantee ceases to be in Continuous Service prior to turning 60 years of age or in the event the Committee determines the Grantee has engaged in Detrimental Activity as such term is defined in the Plan.
+In the event of a forfeiture, any certificate(s) representing the Restricted Stock or any evidence of direct registration of the Restricted Stock covered by this Agreement shall be cancelled. - 5.
+Dividend, Voting and Other Rights.
+Except as otherwise provided herein, from and after the Date of Grant, the Grantee shall have all of the rights of a shareholder with respect to the Restricted Stock covered by this Agreement, including the right to vote such Restricted Stock; provided, however, that the Grantee shall have no right to any dividends (whether in the form of cash, Common Shares, or other securities) that are declared prior to the date the applicable Restricted Stock vests.